-Arif Panju is an attorney with the Institute for Justice Texas office (IJ-TX).
-He joined the Institute in September 2012 and litigates economic liberty, school choice, free speech, property rights, and other constitutional cases in both federal and state courts.
+Arif Panju is an attorney with the Institute for Justice’s Texas office.
+He joined the Institute in September 2012 and litigates cutting-edge constitutional cases protecting economic liberty, the First Amendment, school choice, property rights and other individual liberties in both federal and state courts.

 Arif also works through the media and legislation to educate the public and protect individual liberty.
-His work on constitutional law at IJ has been featured in newspapers and websites including the Austin American-Statesman, El Paso Times, WSJ Online, and in blogs for The Atlantic, ABA Journal and Fox Business.
+His work on constitutional law at IJ has been featured in newspapers and websites including the Wall Street Journal, New York Times, USA Today, Washington Post, Dallas Morning News, Austin American-Statesman, Houston Chronicle, Texas Lawyer, Texas Tribune, Birmingham News, Reason Magazine, and in blogs for The Atlantic, Huffington Post, ABA Journal and Fox Business.
 In 2011, Arif helped advance the effort to pass anti-SLAPP legislation in the Texas Legislature and provide better protections for those asserting their First Amendment rights.

-Prior to joining IJ-TX, Arif was an attorney at Cantilo & Bennett LLP, and a former constitutional law fellow at IJ-TX.
-Arif sits on the board of directors for the Freedom of Information Foundation of Texas and The Creative Fund.
+Prior to joining IJ, Arif was an attorney at Cantilo & Bennett LLP, and a former constitutional law fellow at IJ.
+Arif sits on the board of directors for the Freedom of Information Foundation of Texas, serves in the leadership for the Austin Lawyers Chapter of the Federalist Society, and chairs the Austin Chapter of America’s Future Foundation.

 Arif graduated with honors from Southern Methodist University’s Dedman School of Law in 2009.
 During law school he clerked on the United States Senate Committee on the Judiciary.
 Arif received his undergraduate degree from Southwest Texas State University in 1999.